 - Our preoccupation with efficiency means we can miss out on meaningful connections and feel guilty about leisure.

 - A few simple changes can help us slow down and recover our leisure time.

 Ready to finally start feeling good about all those times you just have to do nothing?
 Let’s go!

 Lesson 1: Our obsession with being efficient is rooted in our past.

-Part of the problem is that social media allows us to see the accomplishments of others and leads us to want to “keep up with the Joneses.”
+Part of our busyness problem is that social media allows us to see the accomplishments of others.
+It leads us to want to “keep up with the Joneses.”
 But now, instead of just keeping up with a few friends and neighbors, social media makes us feel like we need to keep up with the world.
-No wonder our ambitions seem to be getting loftier.
+No wonder our ambitions keep getting loftier.

 If you’ve found that you are constantly adding to your to-do list or are hoping for more hours in the day, chances are you’re probably becoming part of the “cult of efficiency.”
 In this cult, the busier you are, the better.
 And it’s only getting worse.
 But this obsession isn’t entirely new.

 Back in medieval times, peasants actually worked less than we do now, and they had more vacation time.
 But once the Industrial Revolution rolled around, people began to be paid by the hour rather than for each task.
 This dramatically increased the number of hours people worked.

 The idea of the American Dream only fueled the trend to work grueling hours.
 People believed that diligence would be rewarded with wealth, so shouldn’t they just persevere through long work hours to get ahead?

 Unfortunately, the increase in efficiency has been much more beneficial for bosses than actual workers.
 Adjusted for inflation, workers aren’t making much more comparatively, but bosses are richer than ever.